platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 }
 ```

-### Add autosuggest for movies
+### Add Autosuggest for Movies

 We can create a better experience for our users by autosuggesting the movie name
-when they're adding a new quote.
+when they are adding a new quote.

-Let's open up **`src/components/QuoteForm.astro`** and import our API helper methods
+Let us open up **`src/components/QuoteForm.astro`** and import our API helper methods
 in the component script:

 ```astro
 import { quotesApi, gql } from '../lib/quotes-api.js';
 ```

-Then let's add in a query to our GraphQL API for all movies:
+Then let us add in a query to our GraphQL API for all movies:

 ```astro
 const { data } = await quotesApi.query(gql`